The Effects of Not Using Proper Pruning Techniques

 FAQs

-Do I have the ability to trim my trees on my own or do I require the help of an expert?
+Do I have the ability to trim my trees by myself or do I require the help of a professional?

 Does pruning harm my trees?